ergoplatform/ergo-utilities-rust/ergo-headless-dapp-framework/tutorials/Math_Bounty/2-math-bounty-dApp-finishing-the-off-chain-lib.md

 # 2. Math Bounty dApp - Finishing The Off-Chain Library

-In the first tutorial we went from 0 to having a fully functioning dApp off-chain library.
-Granted, this library only implemented half of our dApp (creating a Math Bounty box), and as such today we are going to fix this glaring hole by implementing the second half.
+In the first tutorial we went from 0 to having a functioning headless with a single action implemented.
+Granted, we only implemented half of our smart contract protocol (bootstrapping a Math Bounty box), and as such today we are going to fix this glaring hole by implementing the second half of our headless dApp.

 ## Recap